kasparsj/jquery-data-parallax/README.md

 All options are **optional**.

 #### offset
-**Type:** number
+**Type:** number or string (percentage or viewport units) or callback function
 **Default:** 0

-If you need to start the scene exact pixels from document's beginning or "triggerElement"'s beginning.
+If you need to start the scene after document's beginning or "triggerElement"'s beginning.

 #### duration
 **Type:** number or string (percentage or viewport units) or callback function